-The Backcountry Skills for the Aspiring Hunter course delivers all of the skills and theory necessary to pursue big game animals like elk and deer in wild public spaces.
-Over the course of this 10-day expedition, students will learn about wildlife habits and behavior, explore hunting strategies for big game, and learn valuable skills related to backcountry hunting logistics.
-The BSAH course aims to give, aspiring hunters all the tools they will need to plan, prepare for and execute successful hunts in remote settings.
-NOTE: This course does not involve active hunting or weapon use, only education and theory.
-Course curricula will involve using both traditional navigation and GPS map technology; learning and practicing Leave No Trace Principles©; traveling and camping in areas with abundant wildlife; and learning about wildlife tracks, scat, calls and behaviors.
+The Aspiring Hunter course is all about learning to pursue big game animals like elk and deer in wild, public spaces.
+Over the course of this 10-day expedition, 16-18 year old students will learn wildlife habits and behavior, explore hunting strategies for big game, and learn valuable skills related to backcountry hunting logistics.This course aims to give aspiring hunters all the tools they will need to plan, prepare for, and execute ethical and successful hunts in remote and wild places.* Course curricula will include: using both traditional navigation andGPS map technology, lessons in backcountry campcraft, cooking, Leave No Trace®land stewardship principles, and group communication and decision-making.
+There will be a heavy emphasis on learning about wildlife tracks, scat, calls, and behaviors—particularly those of the Rocky Mountain Elk.
 Hunting regulations and field care of game will also be covered.
 For more information about MWS core curriculum and expedition progression see Expedition Life.